ricardosierra/translation/README.md

     composer require stevebauman/translation

-Add the service provider to your `config/app.php` config file
+Add the service provider to your `config/app.php` config file (Laravel 5.4 and lower)

     'Crystoline\Translation\TranslationServiceProvider',

-Add the facade to your aliases in your `config/app.php` config file
+Add the facade to your aliases in your `config/app.php` config file (Laravel 5.4 and lower)

     'Translation' => 'Crystoline\Translation\Facades\Translation',